MikeWeiZhou/ci-dashboard/docs/howto_add_kpi_chart.md

 ## 1. Create KPI Mapper

 Create a new class extending from the base class (i.e. KpiMapper).
-Samples are provided within the kpimappers folder.
+Samples are provided within the kpimappers folder. **Filenames must end with "KpiMapper" or the chart will not detect it.**

 * **User_Stories/A_StoryPointsVelocityKpiMapper** shows a simple kpi mapper that is easy to duplicate, also shows how missing data are zeroed out
 * **User_Stories/B_StoryPointsVsBugsResolveKpiMapper** shows a more complex kpi mapper with two y-axis, missing data are zeroed out